SuiteApps and Sandbox Accounts

 Limitations for Bundles in Sandbox Accounts

 Some features are limited in their functionality in sandbox accounts, particularly features related to payroll and credit card processing.
-When you are developing or testing bundles, it is important that you account for these limitations in the sandbox account.
+When you’re developing or testing bundles, make sure you keep these sandbox limitations in mind.
 For a complete list of limitations, see Features Available for Testing in a Sandbox.

 Warning: